DefinetlyNotAI/Test_generator/ReadMe.md

 Regular audits and automated deployment processes can help catch and rectify these issues.
-Running [GGShield](#ggshield-scan-) every once in a while is really important, just ignore error's based on the DataBase containing passwords and user information as the `DataBase` by nature is private.
+Running [GGShield](#ggshield-scan-) every once in a while is really important, just ignore error's based on the DataBase containing passwords and user information as the `DataBase` by nature is private and these error consist of test cases.

+Attempts to enhance this was by controlling browser behaviors, preventing clickjacking, enabling XSS filters, and managing referrer information sharing.
+This is in the `Flask` server's `add_security_headers()`.

 ### Exposure of Sensitive Data 👀
 Information leakage due to misconfiguration, leading to unauthorized access to sensitive data.